Hyperobjekt/seda-map/CONTRIBUTING.md

 ## Deploying the explorer

+Deploying the explorer is handled by Travis CI.
+See `.travis.yml` in the root of the repo for details.
+There is also a deploy script (`./scripts/deploy.sh`) for manual deploys to dev, staging, production, and embargoed environments.
+You must have AWS CLI configured with an account that has permission to S3 / Cloudfront resources in order to run this script.

 ### Code lifecycle

 When deploying new code to the explorer, the code will proceed through the following steps: